Sephora: History

 Sephora was first launched in Paris in August 1970.
+It is named after the biblical figure Zipporah (French: Séphora), wife of Moses.

-It was acquired by Dominique Mandonnaud in 1993, who merged the purchase with his own perfume chain under the Sephora brand.
-Mandonnaud is credited for designing and executing Sephora's "assisted self-service" sales experience, which separated itself from standard retail models for cosmetics by encouraging customers to test products in retail locations before purchasing.
+In 1993, Dominique Mandonnaud acquired Sephora and merged it with his own perfume chain under the Sephora brand.
+Mandonnaud is credited with designing and executing Sephora's "assisted self-service" sales experience, which distinguished itself from standard retail models for cosmetics by encouraging its primarily female customer base to test products in retail locations before purchasing them.

-Mandonnaud continued to expand the Sephora brand through the 1990s, opening up its flagship store in Champs Élysées in 1997.
-In July 1997, Mandonnaud and his partners sold Sephora to LVMH, who expanded the stores globally and bolstered the chain's products to include beauty and cosmetic products.
-Sephora extended its operation to the Middle Eastern markets in 2007 and has opened over 44 Sephora UAE and KSA stores as well as an eCommerce store.
-It extends its partnership with its exclusive brands in the region.
+Mandonnaud continued to expand the Sephora brand through the 1990s, opening its flagship store in Champs Élysées in 1997.
+In July 1997, Mandonnaud and his partners sold Sephora to LVMH, which expanded the stores globally and bolstered the chain's products to include beauty and cosmetic products.
+Sephora extended its operations to the Middle East markets in 2007 and has opened over 44 stores in UAE and KSA, as well as an e-commerce store.
+It continues to extend its partnership with exclusive brands in the region.

-On 1 January 2014, Calvin McDonald replaced David Suliteanu as president and chief executive officer of Sephora Americas.
-Suliteanu was named CEO of Kendo Brands, another business in the LVMH portfolio.
+In October 2023, Artemis Patrick was appointed President of Sephora North America, with the expectation that she would assume the role of CEO upon the retirement of her predecessor, Jean-André Rougeot.
+In April 2024, Patrick was announced as president and chief executive officer of Sephora North America.
+She is the first female CEO of Sephora North America.

-Sephora opened its first United States store in New York City in 1998, its first Canadian store in Toronto in 2004 and the first Australian Sephora store in 2014.
-Its North American headquarters is located in New York City, with corporate offices in San Francisco and Montréal.
+Sephora opened its first American store in New York City in 1998, its first Canadian store in Toronto in 2004, and the first Australian Sephora store in 2014.
+Its North American headquarter is located in New York City, with corporate offices in San Francisco and Montréal.
 Sephora currently operates over 430 stores across North America.

 On 26 August 2016, Sephora opened its 400th location in North America on the Magnificent Mile in Chicago.
-The store is the city's new flagship location.
+The store was the city's new flagship location.

 On 31 March 2017, Sephora opened its largest retail location in North America near Herald Square in New York City.
 The store is approximately 11,380 square feet and features over 13,000 products.
-It's one of six Sephora TIP Workshop locations, with interactive services and tools, in North America; the others include San Francisco, Boston, Chicago, Santa Clara Valley, and Toronto.
+It is one of six Sephora TIP Workshop locations, with interactive services and tools, in North America; the others include San Francisco, Boston, Chicago, Santa Clara Valley, and Toronto.

 On 19 November 2018, Sephora signed a long-term lease at Thor Equities’ Town Square Metepec, a new retail and entertainment center in Mexico totaling 1.7 million square feet.